Business segments and capabilities

 Maintenance.
 A number of support services from product maintenance through solution support to maintain and improve the availability of clients’ IT infrastructure.

-GLOBAL BUSINESS SERVICES (GBS) segment primarily reflects professional services and application outsourcing services, delivering business value and innovation to clients through solutions which leverage industry- and business-process expertise.
+Global Business Services (GBS) primarily provides professional services and application outsourcing services, delivering business value and innovation to clients through solutions which leverage industry- and business-process expertise.

 Application Management Services.
 Application development, management, maintenance and support services for packaged software, as well as custom and legacy applications.
-Delivering value through the company’s global resource capabilities, industry knowledge, and the standardization and automation of application development.
+Value is delivered through the company’s global resource capabilities, industry knowledge and the standardization and automation of application development.

-SOFTWARE consists primarily of middleware and operating systems software.
+Software consists primarily of middleware and operating systems software.
 Middleware software enables clients to integrate systems, processes and applications across a standard software platform.
-IBM middleware is designed to open standards which allows the efficient integration of disparate client applications that may have been built internally, or provided by package software vendors or system integrators.
+IBM middleware is designed to open standards which allows the efficient integration of disparate client applications that may have been built internally, or provided by packaged software vendors or system integrators.
 Operating systems are the software engines that run computers.
-In addition, Software includes Product Lifecycle Management software which primarily serves the Industrial sector.
-Approximately two-thirds of external Software segment revenue is annuity-based, coming from recurring license charges and ongoing subscription and support from one-time charge (OTC) arrangements.
+Approximately two-thirds of external software segment revenue is annuity-based, coming from recurring license charges and ongoing subscription and support from one-time charge (OTC) arrangements.
 The remaining one-third of external revenue relates to OTC arrangements, in which the client pays one up-front payment for a perpetual license.
 Typically, arrangements for the sale of OTC software include one year of maintenance.
 The client can also purchase ongoing maintenance after the first year, which includes product upgrades and technical support.
-While not reported as external revenue, software is also deployed to support services solutions.

 Information Management Software.
-Advanced database, content management and information integration software that helps companies integrate, manage and gain value from their business information.
+Advanced database, content management, information integration and business intelligence software that helps companies integrate, manage and gain value from their business information.

 Tivoli Software.
 Software for infrastructure management, including security and storage management that will help organizations better manage their IT infrastructure to more effectively deliver IT services.